Authority Hacker Review 2021 – Our Honest Reviews of The Authority Site System & Authority Hacker Pro

-In this 14 lesson blueprint, Mark teaches Authority Hacker's step-by-step process to hire writers, editors, and content uploaders.
+In this 14 lesson blueprint, Mark teaches you the step-by-step process to hire a content writer (or writers), editors, and content uploaders.

 From where to hire them, how to screen applicants, interviewing, deciding, onboarding, and management – it’s all thoroughly explained!

 Course creator Gael Breton teaches this advanced keyword research blueprint.
 With 4 modules (19 lessons), I thought this was going to be more of the same keyword research that he initially taught in TASS, but I was wrong.

 He didn’t phone it in here and teaches how to document your site’s existing and target keywords into a template database (Google Sheet provided), competitor analysis, and seven advanced keyword research methods.

 Topics covered include email prospecting, sending email via automation outreach software, editorial fulfillment, and tracking.
 Guest posts are great to rank inner pages and increase the domain authority of your authority websites.

 HARO stands for Help A Reporter Out, and it’s a great way to get links from “high authority” websites (like the NY Times, the Huffington Post, Reuters, etc.), but as Mark says, “the devil is in the details.”

 If you’ve consumed any SEO content in the last few years, you might’ve heard that HARO is a great opportunity for link building, yet no one explains precisely how to get these links, step by step (or how to outsource this process to your team).

 This training gives you access to an A-Z guide on how to acquire these high DR links from reporters.

 The Shotgun Skyscraper Blueprint is a training course Authority Hacker released in 2019 and has now been included in Authority Hacker Pro.

-After years of developing this link building strategy and proving it time and again, the content you get in this blueprint alone is gold.
+After years of developing this link building strategy and proving it time and again, the content, and course materials, you get in this blueprint alone is gold.

 Some students have even built their own link agencies based on the results this strategy is capable of producing.